72. The Regensburg Address of Pope Benedict XVI, Part 1

 We will break up the cross, spill the liquor and impose the jizya tax, then the only thing acceptable is a conversion [to Islam] or [being killed by] the sword…God enable us to slit their throats….8

 These reactions were the result of certain Muslims taking deep offense at Benedict’s insinuation that Islam is a violent religion.
-Even though these despicable acts were carried out by and extreme minority in the Islamic community, it is nevertheless unnerving, to say the least.
+Even though an extreme minority in the Islamic community carried out these acts of violence, it is nevertheless unnerving, to say the least.

 The Genius of the Regensburg’s Address